What Is The Difference Between Cross Cut And Rip Saw?

 Knowing the difference between a cross cut saw and a rip saw is important for anyone who works with wood.
 Both saws are designed for different purposes and using the wrong saw can result in a poor quality cut or damage to the wood.
 By understanding the differences between these two saws, you can choose the right tool for the job and ensure that your woodworking projects are a success.

-More to explore: How Do You Prevent Kickback When Using A Circular Saw?
+More to explore: Can You Cut Concrete With A Circular Saw?

 Frequently Asked Questions – What Is The Difference Between Cross Cut And Rip Saw?